jeckman/wpbook/README.txt

 regular domain and comments made by users inside Facebook are all shown to users of either "view" of your content.

-Facebook users can also - at their option - add a profile box to their profile, using the "add to profile" button at the top of the default canvas page.
+Facebook users can also - at their option - add a profile tab to their profile, using the "add profile tab" button at the top of the default canvas page.

 That profile box shows the N most recent posts from your blog, as links.
 (N = user configurable).